lakshya7901/mern-notesapp/README.md

 # 🧠 MERN ThinkBoard

 📌 A responsive, full-stack notes app built with the MERN stack.
-Add, update, and delete your thoughts instantly — complete with beautiful UI, real-world features like rate limiting, and delightful UX.
+Add, update, and delete your notes instantly.

 ---